 - Turn mixer down to medium speed and add in eggs and egg yolk one at a time beating after each incorporation.

-- Next turn mixer down to low speed and add in cornmeal, flour and baking soda until well blended into batter.
+- Next turn mixer down to low speed and add in cornmeal, flour, kosher salt and baking soda until well blended into batter.

 - Add milk and vanilla extract and continue to mix until batter is smooth and well incorporated.

-- Spray a loaf sized baking pan with non-stick baking spray.
+- Generously spray a 9×5 loaf pan with non-stick baking spray.

 - Take loaf pan from oven and cool for 10 minutes.